pipiscrew/timeline/health/supplement.md

 Branched-chain amino acids (BCAAs) **compete** with **aromatic amino acids** to transfer from **blood-brain barrier**.
 Therefore, the **higher** BCAAs concentrations in the blood, the **lower** aromatic amino acids will be **observed** in the brain.
 Therefore, it is possible that reductions in brain concentrations of aromatic amino acids will subsequently reduce the synthesis and the **release of neurotransmitters** associated with aromatic amino acids.  [src](https://nutritionj.biomedcentral.com/articles/10.1186/s12937-021-00670-z)  [2](https://www.nutraingredients.com/Article/2021/03/04/BCAAs-may-reduce-risk-of-anxiety-and-depression-says-study)

+> When a portion of the neurons in the brain are damaged leading to a decrease in the release of neurotransmitter [src](https://www.dropbox.com/s/kp3rpelncqok33m/Effects%20of%20nutrients%20on%20brain%20function-maher2000.pdf?dl=1)

 > Source of Whey Protein / EAA / BCAA are dairy products (mostly cheese).

 (2007) [FAO/WHO/UNU Expert Consultation - Protein and Amino Acid Requirements in Human Nutrition](http://apps.who.int/iris/bitstream/handle/10665/43411/WHO_TRS_935_eng.pdf)